 You start to fantasise.
 If we sold our house and bought something over there, we could be almost mortgage free.

 You’d only have to work two days a week.
-We could open bed and breakfast.
+We could open Bed and Breakfast.
 You could work from home.
-I could teach yoga or a writing course.
+I could teach yoga (although with my track record probably not a good idea) or a writing course.

 You start to google.